neondatabase/website/content/docs/cloud/about.md

 ## Bottomless Storage

-Neon developed a pupose build multi-tenant storage system for the cloud.
+Our engineering team developed a pupose built multi-tenant storage system for the cloud.
 Neon Storage allows virtually unlimited storage while providing high availability and durability guarantees.

-Neon Storage reduces operational headaches of checkpoints, data backup and restore.
+Neon Storage integrates storage, backups, and archiving into one system.
+This reduces operational headaches of checkpoints, data backup and restore.

-Neon Storage Engine integrates storage, backups, and archiving into one system.
-This allows quick and cheap [_branching_](../concepts#branches-coming-soon), and [Point-in-Time Reset](../concepts#point-in-time-reset).
+You can learn more about quick and cheap [_branching_](../concepts#branches-coming-soon), and [Point-in-Time Reset](../concepts#point-in-time-reset).

 Neon Storage is designed with cloud costs in mind and uses a multi-tier architecture to deliver on latency, throughput, and cost.
 It integrates a cloud object store such as S3 to push cold data to the cheapest storage medium and locally attached SSDs for low latency high performance data.